aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptx-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to XLAM via C++ or Online App" h2="PPTX  to XLAM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTX file to XLAM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLAM.
+<h2>Why to Convert</h2>

+Converting a PPTX file to XLAM can be beneficial in a variety of ways.
+XLAM is a file format used by Microsoft Excel, and is a great way to store and share data.
+It is also a great way to store and share presentations, as it allows for the presentation to be easily edited and shared.
+Additionally, XLAM files are much smaller than PPTX files, making them easier to store and share.

+<h2>How Aspose.Total Helps for PPTX to XLAM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can be used to convert PPTX files to XLAM.
+It is a powerful and easy-to-use tool that can be used to quickly and easily convert PPTX files to XLAM.
+The process is simple and straightforward, and can be completed in two steps.

+Firstly, Aspose.Slides for C++ can be used to export PPTX to HTML.
+This API provides a wide range of features and functions that make it easy to convert PPTX files to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert HTML to XLAM.
+This API provides a wide range of features and functions that make it easy to convert HTML to XLAM.

+Overall, Aspose.Total for C++ is a great tool for quickly and easily converting PPTX files to XLAM.
+It is a powerful and easy-to-use tool that can be used to quickly and easily convert PPTX files to XLAM.
+It is a great way to store and share data, and is a great way to store and share presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}